Bauple, Queensland: History

+The Bauple Brass Band opened the Bauple Band Hall on Saturday 7 November 1925.

 St Mark's Anglican Church was dedicated on 5 March 1926 by Archdeacon Glover.
 It closed circa 1979.

-On Sunday 11 March 1928 Archbishop James Duhig officially opened and dedicated a Catholic church in Bauple.
+On Sunday 11 March 1928, Archbishop James Duhig officially opened and dedicated a Catholic church in Bauple.
 The timber church was built in the pointed Gothic style.
 It was 50 by 26 ft and could seat 100 people.
 The architect was P.O.E.
 Hawkes of Maryborough and the contractors were Walter Oscar Nielsen and Mr Jorgensen.
 The church subsequently closed and was privately owned.
 Later it was purchased for use as the Lighthouse Christian Church.

+Ironbark Ridge State School opened on 31 January 1939 with 20 students under teacher Mr Achillies.
+The school building was the relocated former Boonooroo State School building.
+In December 1940, a measles outbreak in the area reduced the student attendance to 3 students.
+It had a period of closure before reopening on 20 August 1951 under teacher Miss Frances Clare Albrey.
+The school closed permanently on 31 December 1960.
+It was on the western side of the Bruce Highway (25.7774°S 152.6042°E).
+When the Bruce Highway was realigned to bypass Bauple to the west in the 1970s, the current street address of the former school site is 947 Bauple Drive.

 Bauple Uniting Church was dedicated and opened on 27 August 1996.